 - I like bottling on clean bottles that are still wet with properly mixed Star San.

 - You can save a bundle by buying keg o-rings in bulk.

 - Consider buying a used CO2 tank locally.
 Many places do not have a local vendor that can refill tanks.
-It makes no sense to buy a shiny new tank, pay to ship it only to have to swap it for an old, used tank.
+It makes no sense to buy a shiny new tank, pay to ship it only to have to swap it for a used tank.

-- CO2 tank.. the bigger the cheaper.
-A 5 lb tank costs nearly the same to swap out as a 10 or 20 lb tank.
+- CO2 tank.. the bigger the cheaper to fill or swap.
+At least for me, a 5 lb tank costs nearly the same to swap out as a 10 or 20 lb tank.
 Get the largest tank you can fit in your setup.
 It will easily pay for itself.

 - Extract brewing is a great way to start!
 You can always brew all grain when you’re ready.
 You’ll use much of the same equipment.

 - All grain brewing in a nutshell: soaking crushed grains in a measured amount of warm water, waiting (the mash), draining that liquid (now wort) and then, depending on what technique you’re using, rinsing those grains to get more sugars out of the mash.

 - All grain brewing is easy.
 Brooklyn Brew Shop makes a start kit that typically sells for a very reasonable price.
 It includes most of the equipment you’ll need (just add a stockpot and empty bottles) to start out brewing all grain right on your stove top.
 You also get ingredients for your first batch.
 See: Brooklyn Brew Shop Everyday IPA Beer Making Kit: All-Grain Starter Set – ALSO – see our step by step on small batch stove top all grain: Small Batch, All Grain Stove Top Brewing + Water Calculation Spreadsheet – that technique makes the transition from extract to small batch all grain very simple and economical.

 - Resource Page: All Grain Tips and Gear